 - Horse judges must complete specialist training.
 Learn how to become a 4-H horse judge.

-If you prefer to complete and send us a hard-copy (paper) application form instead of applying online, contact Karen Nelson, 612-624-8197 or firstname.lastname@example.org.
+If you prefer, you can complete and send this (paper) application form instead of applying online.
+For assistance, contact us at 612-624-2116 or firstname.lastname@example.org.

 Creating high-quality 4-H conference judging experiences